-Media, Education and Community Outreach: In the upcoming Federal Fiscal Year 2022, the Office on Highway Safety has developed an operations approach program that offers each enforcement agencies a personally assigned OHS Program Coordinator who will help with their grant submissions, follow through, and invoicing for reimbursement.
-This will enable each agency grant manager to work with the OHS coordinator in all the NHTSA emphasis areas in a smaller group setting.
-The smaller working group will also allow Program Coordinators the ability to build trust and encourage more community-based programs and media outreach to help each grant manager within each police agency connect traffic safety issues to neighborhood data.
-The Program Coordinators will continue to champion their own specific expertise, as well as distribute materials throughout the state in the emphasis areas but also help with education and outreach.
+Media, Education and Community Outreach: In the upcoming Federal Fiscal Year 2023, the Office on Highway Safety will continue to assign its Program Coordinators to a number of law enforcement and community organizations/agencies.
+This concept was developed during FFY 2021 and has proven to be very successful.
+This practice enables each Program Coordinator to work with a smaller group of law enforcement grant managers and community groups.
+The coordinator shares information from all the NHTSA emphasis areas in a smaller group setting.
+By working with smaller groups, the Program Coordinators can continue to work with and build trust as well as encourage more community-based programs to take a more active role in planning and sharing traffic safety initiatives.

-In RI's Highway Safety guidelines for grant managers, it is strongly encouraged that partners reach out to the media to cover highway safety initiatives and events.
-The OHS will build on FFY 2021's successful use of media ride-along programs in calendar year 2020-21.
-We have seen individual Police Departments become more proactive with media events, press advisories and communications with local news outlets.
-We believe these partnerships became stronger following our Public Information Officers training session held in 2019.
-We are planning to offer another PIO training in FFY 2022.
+- Part of the highway safety plan is to continue with a coordinated plan is to continue with active media outreach efforts.
+This will help each grant manager within each police agency to connect traffic safety issues through many media outlets and report neighborhood data. - > The Program Coordinators will continue to champion their own specific expertise as well as distribute materials throughout the state in the emphasis areas but also help with education and community outreach. - In the Highway Safety guidelines for grant managers, it is strongly encouraged that all partners continue to reach out to all-media outlets to cover highway safety initiatives.
+This will be building on FFY 2021's success of media ride-along programs as well as the departments establishment of many great personal relationships that have grown during calendar year 2021.
+The Highway Safety Office has seen individual Police Departments become more proactive with media events, press advisories and communications with local new outs. - The Office on Highway Safety believes these partnerships became stronger after a Public Information Officers training session was held in 2020.
+Additional Public Information Officer trainings are scheduled for FFY 2023. - The Rhode Island Police Chiefs Association received media funding in FFY 2022 which helped each Police Department create a media event which offered true safety messages using NHTSA and Rhode Island specific data.
+The Highway Safety Office will be supporting local police departments with data and technical advice so they

-The Rhode Island Police Chiefs Association received funding in FFY 2021 which helped each Police Department create a media event which offered safety messages using NHTSA and Rhode Island specific data.
-The OHS will support local police departments with data and technical advice so they can focus their safety message at the community level and the motoring public or visiting populations can benefit from their locally directed contacts.
-In FFY 2021 the Police Chiefs Association partnered with a public relations company and hosted several press conferences during peak traffic safety times and assisted agencies by creating and disseminating press advisories monthly.
+- can focus their safety message at the community level and the motoring public or visiting populations can benefit from the personal local touch. - In FFY 2022 the Police Chiefs Association partnered with a public relations company and hosted several press conferences during peak traffic safety dates as well as sending out press advisories monthly. - The OHS will continue to encourage law enforcement agencies to develop earned media events by way of press releases, media advisories, social media and other proactive initiatives.

-Monitoring Efforts: As in past years, the Office on Highway Safety will continuously monitor and meet with sub-recipients virtually, in person, and by telephone and e-mails.
-These year-round meetings and contacts will ensure agencies are following the internal and external policies and procedures listed in their grant guidelines which are distributed yearly.
-During the COVID-19 pandemic all monitoring visits were conducted virtually and were successful and safe to all parties involved.
-This new communication tool will be utilized in FFY 2022 when needed to supplement the in-person visits.
+Monitoring Efforts: As in past years, the OHS Program Coordinators will continually monitor and meet with sub-grantees in person, electronically, virtually and by telephone.
+These year-round meetings will ensure agencies are following the internal and external policies and procedures as spelled out in their grant guidelines which are distributed yearly.
+During the COVID-19 pandemic all monitoring visits were conducted via Zoom and were very successful and safe to all parties involved.
+This new communication tool will be utilized in FFY 2023 when needed to supplement the in-person visits.